Dr. Justin Ha – 522 Courtlandt Ave, 2nd Floor, The Bronx, NY 10451

 Symptoms of varicose veins include:

-Varicose veins are a common health condition caused by weak or damaged vein walls and valves, called venous insufficiency.
+Varicose veins are a common health caused by weak or damaged vein walls and valves, called venous insufficiency.
 When your arteries pump blood from your heart to the rest of your tissues, your veins bring it back so that it can be recirculated.
 But unlike arteries, veins can come under strain because they’re constantly working against gravity—and they can become more aggravated with high blood pressure.
 This is why pregnancy, obesity and old age are all risk factors for varicose veins.
 Some people find they are more likely to get varicose veins than others due to genetics.

 Varicose veins are not just cosmetic - because they are a sign of poor circulation in the legs, they are a medical condition that should be evaluated by a board-certified vein specialist.
 Treatment may be recommended if your symptoms are affecting everyday activities, the veins are red, tender when you press them, they easily bleed or if you are experiencing swelling, heaviness or veins itchiness or discoloration.